bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **Why Use the Triple-Equals Operator in JavaScript? - Impressive Webs**

-*“Determining whether two variables are equivalent is one of the most important operations in programming.”
+*"Determining whether two variables are equivalent is one of the most important operations in programming.”
 That’s…*www.impressivewebs.com<a href="https://www.impressivewebs.com/why-use-triple-equals-javascipt/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **What is the difference between == and === in JavaScript?**

 *On the surface == and === appear to be functionally the same, so why bother typing an extra character?
 In this video…*www.oreilly.com<a href="https://www.oreilly.com/learning/what-is-the-difference-between-and-in-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-**Why javascript’s typeof always return “object”?**
+**Why javascript’s typeof always return "object”?**

 *To add in with the others, typeof returns both objects and primitives.
 There are 5 primitive types in javascript…*stackoverflow.com<a href="https://stackoverflow.com/questions/3787901/why-javascripts-typeof-always-return-object" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>